gytcrt/gytcrt.github.io/index.md

 {{ site.author.about }}

-I am enthusiastic about the application of Bayesian Statistics, Predictive Modeling, Machine Learning, and Natural Language Processing in different fields.

-The appreciation of art, fashion, literature, and different cultures governs my life.
-And I enjoy jogging, cycling and traveling a lot.
+I grew up in Chongqing, China.
+Guangzhou, Shenzhen, California, North Carolina, Mexico City are the places I’ve lived in for more than 3 months.
+Currently, I try to stay in NYC for most of my weekends.

-I am looking for more experiences and adventures.
+I am

+* a developer/data scientist/consultant at Boston Consulting Group
+* an advocate of women’s right and LGBT rights
+* a Chinese calligrapher and art lover

+I create this blog to share and connect:) Hopefully, you will be somewhat inspired or find a way to debug your code here.

 ***

 # Contact

-* Hit me up at the bottom left corner of this page.
+* Hit me up at the bottom left corner of this page
-* Shoot me an email at yg77@duke.edu.
+* Shoot me an email at gaoandrea7@gmail.com

 ***